How I Became a Midlife Snowbird

 We love the location of the condo because of the beachy pedestrian lifestyle.
 There is a sidewalk in front of our unit with green space, a boardwalk across the street and oceanfront restaurants within an easy three to eight minute walk in either direction.

 However, our first season was bittersweet.
-We received the awful news on our anniversary -- Reilly's kidneys were crashing and she was gravely ill.
+We received the awful news on our anniversary -- Reilly was gravely ill.
 Sadly, our beloved Reilly passed away half way through our first season.
-We were heartbroken.
+We were absolutely heartbroken.

 MIDLIFE SNOWBIRD BLOG

 I created my first blog, Tropical Beach Escape, in 2015 as a travel journal in anticipation of our first snowbird experience.
-However, during the winter of 2017, I created a fresh blog with a new identity that was broader so it could showcase my writing, travel experiences, cuisine, recipes and original photography.
+However, during the winter of 2017, I created a fresh blog with a new identity that was broader to feature my travel experiences, cuisine, recipes and original photography.
 Midlife Snowbird contains the detailed "how to" personal information I was looking for prior to becoming a midlife snowbird.
 Enjoy!